YunoHost-Apps/borg_ynh/README.md

 If your backup server is full, the app will fail and will **not** add new backup while deleting the old ones.

 ## Check regularly your backup
-If you want to be sure to be able to restore your server, you should try to restore regularly the archives.
-But this process is quite time consuming.
+If you want to be sure that you can restore your server, you should try to restore archives regularly.
+But this process takes a long time

 You should at least:
  * Keep your apps up to date (if apps are too old, they could be difficult to restore on a more recent version on yunohost)